Oxford Union condemns incoming president’s comments about Charlie Kirk shooting

 George Abaraonye posted several comments appearing to celebrate what happened in Utah.

-The Oxford Union has “unequivocally” condemned comments made by its incoming president about the shooting of Charlie Kirk.
+Debating society, the Oxford Union, has “unequivocally” condemned comments made by its incoming president after he reportedly sent messages celebrating the fatal shooting of Charlie Kirk.

-Donald Trump ally Mr Kirk, 31, was killed at a Utah Valley University show on Wednesday in what authorities called a political assassination.
+Father-of-two Mr Kirk, 31, a Donald Trump ally and co-founder and chief executive of the youth right-wing organisation Turning Point USA, was shot and killed at a Utah Valley University show on Wednesday, in what authorities called a political assassination.

-George Abaraonye, who became president-elect of the Oxford Union after a vote earlier this year, posted several comments appearing to celebrate what happened, The Telegraph reported.
+George Abaraonye, a student at Oxford University who became president-elect of the Oxford Union after a vote earlier this year, posted several comments appearing to celebrate what happened, The Telegraph reported.

-One message was thought to have said “Charlie Kirk got shot, let’s f****** go”, while another on Mr Abaraonye’s Instagram account read “Charlie Kirk got shot loool”.
+The Times reported that in one message to fellow students in a WhatsApp chat, Mr Abaraonye wrote, “Charlie Kirk got shot, let’s f****** go”, while another on his Instagram account read, “Charlie Kirk got shot loool”.

+Mr Kirk and Mr Abaraonye, a politics, philosophy and economics student, met during a debate on “toxic masculinity” held by the Oxford Union – which is primarily for students and staff at the university – in May.

+The Oxford University student asked Mr Kirk about the so-called “generation of lost boys”, a demographic group of boys and young men who are falling behind girls and women in education, employment and social outcomes.

 In a statement posted on X on Thursday, the Oxford Union criticised the student’s comments and said it “firmly opposes all forms of political violence and strongly stands by our commitment to free speech and considerate debate”.